coleifer/huey/docs/consumer.rst

   not yield control to the gevent scheduler, limiting concurrency.
 For this reason, gevent is a good choice for tasks that perform lots of socket I/O, but may give worse performance for tasks that are CPU-bound (e.g., parsing large files, manipulating images, generating reports, etc).
+Understand the tradeoff thoroughly before using this worker type.

 When in doubt, the default setting (``thread``) is a safe choice.